- FlatLaf Light

 .theme.json file and download it.

-Demo Jar, you can try this theme in the demo.
-Scroll the themes list down to the
+JAR, you can try this theme in the demo.
+Select the theme from the "Current

 How to use a 3rd party IntelliJ theme?